Primary tabs

 In addition to the above, students will attend the weekly Medieval History research seminars and workshops.

-While the course will officially start in October, all students will be required to attend an intensive Latin course before the MPhil commences.
+While the course will formally begin in October, all students are required to attend an intensive Latin pre-sessional course.
 This will begin in mid-September.

-One to one supervision | All students will be assigned a Supervisor to work with them throughout the course, but crucially on the dissertation.
-Students will meet regularly with their Supervisor for one-on-one supervision throughout the course.
+One to one supervision | All students will be assigned a supervisor to work with them throughout the course, but crucially on the dissertation.
+Students will meet regularly with their supervisor for one-on-one supervision throughout the course.
 The frequency of supervisions will vary depending on the time of year, with the regularity of meetings increasing as the year progresses and the student begins to focus more on the dissertation.
 Students can expect at least one supervision session per term and normally eight across the year.
 The University of Cambridge publishes an annual Code of Practice which sets out the University's expectations regarding supervision. |

 ---|---|

-Students are also expected to attend graduate research seminars and workshops on Medieval History.
+Students are also expected to attend postgraduate research seminars and workshops on Medieval History.
 These thriving research seminars meet weekly during term time.
 Students are encouraged to ask questions and engage with speakers. |

-Lectures | Although not compulsory, students are welcome to attend relevant undergraduate lectures as indicated by their Supervisor. |
+Lectures | Although not compulsory, students are welcome to attend relevant undergraduate lectures as indicated by their supervisor. |

 Posters and Presentations | All students will present their work at least once during the academic year and will receive feedback from academics and peers on their work in progress.
 This is not an assessed element of the course but is a valuable feedback tool for the dissertation. |